Book of Daniel: Vision of the beasts from the sea (chapter 7)

 In the first year of Belshazzar Daniel has a dream of four monstrous beasts arising from the sea.
 The fourth, a beast with ten horns, devours the whole earth, treading it down and crushing it, and a further small horn appears and uproots three of the earlier horns.
 The Ancient of Days judges and destroys the beast, and "one like a son of man" is given everlasting kingship over the entire world.
 One of Daniel's attendants explains that the four beasts represent four kings, but that "the holy ones of the Most High" would receive the everlasting kingdom.
 The fourth beast would be a fourth kingdom with ten kings, and another king who would pull down three kings and make war on the "holy ones" for "a time, two times and a half," after which the heavenly judgment will be made against him and the "holy ones" will receive the everlasting kingdom.

 Vision of the ram and goat (chapter 8)

 In the third year of Belshazzar Daniel has a vision of a ram and goat.
 The ram has two mighty horns, one longer than the other, and it charges west, north and south, overpowering all other beasts.
 A goat with a single horn appears from the west and destroys the ram.
 The goat becomes very powerful until the horn breaks off and is replaced by four lesser horns.
-A small horn that grows very large, it stops the daily temple sacrifices and desecrates the sanctuary for two thousand three hundred "evening and mornings" (which could be either 1,150 or 2,300 days) until the temple is cleansed.
+A small horn that grows very large, it stops the daily temple sacrifices and desecrates the sanctuary for two thousand three hundred "evenings and mornings" (which could be either 1,150 or 2,300 days) until the temple is cleansed.
 The angel Gabriel informs him that the ram represents the Medes and Persians, the goat is Greece, and the "little horn" is a wicked king.